 Lecture-plus-discussion: Professors lecture, assign readings, etc. Graduate student TAs hold discussion sections on an electronic discussion board, where questions are posted and responses discussed.
-Live video-conferencing is sometimes used to conduct real-time discussions online.
+Live video-conferencing or TA Text Chat are sometimes used to conduct real-time discussions online.
 Questions about the material and assignments are directed to the professor, and more often, the TA.

 Students complete lectures and readings on their own schedule.
 Written assignments are due on specific dates throughout the session.
 Written discussion board contributions are due weekly in most classes.
 Classes with live video conferences require that students attend those sessions at their registered section time.

-UCLA online lecture-plus-discussion courses with a discussion board are:
+UCLA online lecture-plus-discussion courses with a discussion board (asynchronous) are:

 UCLA online lecture-plus-discussion courses with live video discussions are:

 UCLA online lecture-plus-discussion courses with live TA Text Chat are:

 Lecture-plus-activity: Professors lecture, assign readings, etc. Professors and Readers conduct interactive assessments in live weekly video conferences.